campworkcoeman/campworkcoeman.org/boy-scouts/planning.md

 ## Pre-Camp Leaders Meeting

-Two pre-camp planning meetings are scheduled for Sunday, May 4 and Saturday, May 17.
+Two pre-camp planning meetings are scheduled for Saturday, May 3 and Saturday, May 17.
 All pre-camp planning information will be discussed related to programs, medical form requirements, and the Sunday check-in process.
 All troops should be represented at one of these meetings.